 Swallowtail butterflies are actually a group of insects that belong to the family Papilionidae.
 This family is comprised of about 560 butterfly species, with different species living all over North America.
 Their name derives from their appearance, especially the pointed tips of their hind wings, which resemble that of the swallow bird.

-Their wing-beat speed — the slowest of all insects — makes them one of the slowest animals in North America.
+Their wing-beat speed, the slowest of all insects, makes them one of North America’s slowest animals.
 This allows the swallowtail to feed on its most common foods, which in the case of the Eastern Tiger Swallowtail (Papilio glaucus) include lilac, wild cherry, and milkweed nectars.

-Compared to that of a midge fly (several species of the order Diptera), which is 62,760 beats per minute, the swallowtail butterfly’s wings flap at only 300 beats per minute.
+Compared to a midge fly (several species of the order Diptera), which is 62,760 beats per minute, the swallowtail butterfly’s wings flap at only 300 beats per minute.

 The manatee is one of the slowest-moving mammals of the North American continent.
-The Florida Manatee (Trichechus manatus latirostris) is a subspecies of the West Indian Manatee (Trichechus manatus) and inhabits coastal areas along with Florida, the Gulf Coast, and the Eastern Seaboard, up to Massachusetts.
+The Florida Manatee (Trichechus manatus latirostris) is a subspecies of the West Indian Manatee (Trichechus manatus) and inhabits coastal areas including Florida, the Gulf Coast, and the Eastern Seaboard, up to Massachusetts.

 These animals can grow from eight to thirteen feet in length and weigh as much as 1,300 pounds.
 Historically, the manatee likes to inhabit warm waters, generally being attracted to warm natural springs.

 Currently, however, the manatee is attracted to warm-water outflow from power plants and other human-made sources.
-Unlike other animals, manatees have lungs along their backs, which expand and contract to give them varying degrees of buoyancy.
+Unlike other animals, manatees have lungs along their backs, which expand and contract to give them varying buoyancy degrees.